NestorDR/reacthooks-cryptocurrencies/README.md

 ## Description

-This example is a simple application that allows you to test some React and React-Redux hooks.
+This example is a simple application that allows you to test some **React and React-Redux hooks**.
 The application implements information queries about cryptomonies, taking advantage of the Nomics API [Nomics API](https://docs.nomics.com/).

 You can find an even simpler example at [learn-hooks](https://github.com/NestorDR/learn-hooks).

-Hooks are a new feature in React v16.8.
+Hooks are a new feature in **React v16.8**.
 They allow you to use the state, effect and other features of React without writing a class.

 This example allows you to test useState and useEffect, along with some [Material-UI](https://material-ui.com/) controls.